UWPCE-PythonCert/PythonCertDevel/source/modules/Comprehensions.rst

 In general, code is considered "Pythonic" that uses functional paradigms where they are natural, but not when they have to be forced in.

-We will cover functional programming concepts more clearly later in the program, but for now, we'll talk about the syntax for a common functional paradigm: applying an expression to all the members of a sequence to produce another sequence:
+We will cover functional programming concepts more clearly later in the program, but for now, we'll talk about the syntax for a common functional paradigm: applying an expression to all the members of a sequence to produce another sequence.

 Consider this common ``for`` loop structure: